georgemakrakis/zeek-iec104/README.md

 ### IEC 104 Log (iec104.log)

 #### Fields Captured
 This log captures and logs each IEC 104 message transmitted over TCP port 2404 to `iec104.log`.
 All packets up to the ASDU's Common Address are logged in a single file.
 After that, based on the ASDU type, a list is populated and a corresponding log file is created.
-The list contains indices with the correponding IOAs that might exist.
-This way a multitude of them in a single packete they can be logged together.
+The list contains indices with the correponding IOAs that exist.
+This way if a multitude of them in a single packet they can be logged together in a separate log file.
 The structure of the main `iec104.log` file follows:

 | Field             | Type           | Description                                               |